-1. OIC lacks authority to interpret the statute in a way that gives it a different meaning than the meaning conferred by federal law.
+1. OIC lacks authority to interpret the statute in a way that gives it a different meaning than that under federal law.

-In enacting RCW 48.43.009, the Washington legislature incorporated by reference the federal definition of an HCSM in 26 U.S.C.
-5000A into Washington state law, such that the definition of an HCSM in Washington must have "the same meaning" as the definition under federal law.
-Hence, the statute explicitly abrogates OIC's (and other agencies') ability to redefine or interpret the meaning of the terms used in the definition as it has attempted to do in the proposed rule.
+Under Washington's safe harbor statute, the federal definition of an HCSM in 26 U.S.C.
+5000A is incorporated by reference into Washington state law, such that the definition of an HCSM in Washington "has the same meaning" as the definition under federal law.
+Hence, the statute explicitly abrogates OIC's ability to redefine or interpret the meaning of the terms used in the definition as it has attempted to do in the proposed rule.